friesenlab/Bradyrhizobium_USDA3458/README.md

 This is the code and analysis for this article.

 Journal Article is: Richard Allen White III, Jeff Norman, Emily E. Mclachlan, Joseph P. Dunham, Aaron Garoutte, Maren L. Friesen **The draft genome sequence *Bradyrhizobium* sp.
-USDA 3456 a historic diazotroph agriculture strain from Cowpea (*Vigna unguiculata*)** *Microbiology Resource Announcements (MRA).*
+USDA 3458 of an effective symbiotic diazotroph strain from Cowpea (*Vigna unguiculata*) genotype IT82E-16 which is resistant to the Cowpea aphid (*Aphis craccivora Koch*)** *Microbiology Resource Announcements (MRA).*

 **Analysis**